classiebit/eventmie-pro-docs/resources/docs/1.0/features/events.md

 > {primary} Admin can see all the organisers events on the `Admin panel`, while Organiser can see only their own events on the `front-end`.

 ---

+>{danger} Organiser can only disable their events, only Admin have permission to delete an event.

+---